openmeteo/enhydris/doc/dev/webservice-api.rst

 The returned object contains the following attributes:

 **results**
    A list of items.
-Up to 100 items are returned.
+Up to 20 items are returned (but this is configurable by specifying ``REST_FRAMEWORK["PAGE_SIZE"]`` in the settings).

 **count**
    The total number of items this request returns.
-If they are 100 or fewer, there is no other page.
+If they are 20 or fewer, there is no other page.

 **next**, **previous**